GeoDB-Limited/com.geodb.9worlds.mini.game.unity/README.md

 There will be a more advanced UI design of the game with more information about GEMs, owned NFTs.

-New gaem mechanis, there will be multiple machanics added to this main one on thw future mainnet game.
+New game mechanis, there will be multiple machanics added to this main one on thw future mainnet game.

 ## Screenshots
 ![connect](/screenshots/connect.png "Connect")